Kevin Tan Explained

 Gymnastics career

-At Penn State, Tan was a six time All-American.
-He won the NCAA team championship as a senior in 2004 and also won the individual titles in still rings in 2003 and 2004, thus becoming Penn State's first back-to-back NCAA champion on the still rings.
-He also earned All-American honors on the parallel bars (2002) and high bar (2003) during his career.
+At Penn State, Tan was a six-time All-American.
+He won the NCAA team championship as a senior in 2004 and won the individual titles in still rings in 2003 and 2004, thus becoming Penn State's first back-to-back NCAA champion on the still rings.
+He also earned All-American honors on the parallel bars (2002) and horizontal bar (2003) during his career.

 Following his graduation, he began working as an assistant coach of the Penn State men's gymnastics team.[1]

-Tan was a member of the 2005, 2006, and 2007 U.S. teams to the World Gymnastics Championships and is a 3-time U.S. national champion on the still rings, his specialty.
+Tan was a member of the 2005, 2006, and 2007 U.S. teams to the World Gymnastics Championships and is a 3-time U.S. national champion in the still rings, his specialty.

 See also